Amin-Moniry/Speech-to-Text-Transcription/README.md

 ### `◈` Silence Detection Parameters

-**Minimum Silence Length** — duration in milliseconds that must be silent before a segment is removed.
+**Minimum Silence Length** — duration in milliseconds that must be silent before a segment is cut.
-Typical range: `500`–`2000` ms. Lower = more aggressive removal.
+Range: `500`–`2000` ms. Lower = more aggressive removal.

 **Silence Threshold** — volume level in dB below which audio is treated as silence.
-Typical range: `-30` to `-50` dB.
+Range: `-30` to `-50` dB.
 Lower = more sensitive detection.

-Recommended settings by use case:
+Recommended settings by content type:

 | Use Case | Min Silence | Threshold |
 |:--------:|:-----------:|:---------:|